 You have to wake up, hold your baby, nurse again, and then wait for getting her to be in a deep sleep.
 Either way, you are worse off.
 You cannot do anything when you need to do some laundry or get your dishes done.

 I would highly recommend you to get a noise machine.

-A lot of moms swear by using the sound machine for their babies to sleep during the day or night, that could solve the baby’s sleep problems significantly.
+A lot of moms swear by using the sound machine for their babies to sleep during the day or night, which could solve the baby’s sleep problems significantly.
 It could minimize loud noises of household chores and your baby could sleep longer and better.

 This one is perfect for traveling, compact, portable and, pretty much works on the outlets almost everywhere.

 If your baby is too tired, she going to take time to go to sleep.
 And if she does sleep, she is more vulnerable to waking up in a few minutes after sleeping and keep waking up.

 Gently massaging an overtired baby could help sleep her better.
 Use coconut or olive oil to massage the baby at night for a more comfortable sleep.

 Most likely your baby would wake up due to gas issues.
 For the first several weeks, the baby needs to burp after each feed.